 Mining of the Tritton ore body commenced in 2004 with the development of an access decline and construction of a sulphide ore processing plant.
 Copper is extracted via conventional crushing and flotation circuits producing a copper concentrate.
 Stope production commenced in March 2005.
 In its first year of production, Tritton produced 23,088 tonnes of copper in concentrate.

 Tritton reached 10 years of production in 2015 with significant Mineral Resource remaining.
 As at 30 June 2017, the combined Measured, Indicated and Inferred Tritton Mineral Resource Estimate is 9.4 million tonne at 1.5% Cu for 140 thousand tonne of copper metal.
 Find out more

 Brownfields exploration at the Tritton deposit has identified a number of opportunities to extend the life of this operation, including extensions to the orebody, which remains open at depth.

 Murrawombie Underground Mine

 The Murrawombie deposit is located in the southern area of the Girilambone Complex.
 The deposit is the largest concentration of copper metal outside the Tritton deposit, with 100 thousand tonne of contained copper 6.6 million tonnes at 1.5% copper (as at 30 June 2017).

 Murrawombie was mined in the 1990s as an open pit to access the oxide portion of the deposit for heap leach processing.
 However the sulphide portion of the deposit was not mined due to its unsuitability for heap leaching.

-The production from Murrawombie mine has replaced the production from the Larsens and North East mines, concluded in July 2016, production rates of up to 650,00 tonne per year are planned.
+The production from Murrawombie mine has replaced the production from the Larsens and North East mines, with planned production rates of up to 650,000 tonnes per year.